-    Milestone birthday marketing is a cost-effective way for financial advisors, stock brokers and estate planners to reach out to new prospects with on-going campaigns that mail small, affordable quantities each month and generates a tremendous lifetime value in return.
+Milestone birthday marketing is a cost-effective way for financial planners, stock brokers and advisors to reach out to new prospects with on-going campaigns that mail small, affordable quantities each month and generates a tremendous lifetime value in return.

 These are the 3 key milestone birthdays we will be reviewing in this article:

 - Turning 59 ½

 - Turning 70 ½

 Each of these milestone birthdays gives a Financial Planner a chance to show off her expertise.
 They can show how their services can make a big financial difference in someone’s retirement life.

 The key is selecting a highly targeted list by month & year of birth, putting together a great marketing piece and mailing at the right time with a solid offer.